ioannis-xenakis/Jokester/README.md

 </div>

 ## Latest release
-Version 1.0.0 Alpha is out!
-[Download it from here](https://github.com/ioannis-xenakis/Jokester/releases/download/v1.0.0-alpha/jokester-v1.0.0-alpha.apk) and run/open it from your android device.
+Version 1.0.0 Alpha 2 is ready!
+[Download it from here](https://github.com/ioannis-xenakis/Jokester/releases/download/v1.0.0-alpha2/jokester-v1.0.0-alpha2.apk) and run/open it from your android device.

 ## Tools/ide used for app development
 Built with Android Studio.
 [Use the stable version](https://developer.android.com/studio) to build with me.